PostgREST/postgrest/install.rst

 The script will return the db uri to use in the tests--this uri corresponds to the :code:`db-uri` parameter in the configuration file that one would use in production.

-Generating the user and the password allows one to create the database and run the tests against any postgres server without any modifications to the server.
-(Such as allowing accounts without a passoword or setting up trust authentication, or requiring the server to be on the same localhost the tests are run from).
+Generating the user and the password allows one to create the database and run the tests against any PostgreSQL server without any modifications to the server.
+(Such as allowing accounts without a password or setting up trust authentication, or requiring the server to be on the same localhost the tests are run from).

 Running the Tests
 ~~~~~~~~~~~~~~~~~